 What Is a Fun Fact About Mercury?

 Mercury, the only metal that remains liquid at room temperature, is a fascinating element with a shimmering silvery appearance and a history steeped in mystery.
 Known for its unique physical properties, mercury (symbol Hg, from the Latin Hydrargyrum) has captivated scientists, historians, and storytellers for centuries.
-Because of that, this liquid metal, with an atomic number of 80, is a striking example of nature’s quirks, offering countless intriguing details.
+Which means this liquid metal, with an atomic number of 80, is a striking example of nature’s quirks, offering countless intriguing details.
 One of the most memorable fun facts about mercury is that it is the only element that is liquid under standard conditions at room temperature, making it a standout in the periodic table.

 Scientific Explanation: Why Is Mercury Liquid?